inspr/core-legacy/doc/yamls.md

 ### Definition

-The so called general file, or composed file, is nothing more than a YAML that congregates two or more definitions of the elements described above.
+The so called general file, or composed file, is nothing more than a YAML that congregates two or more definitions of the elements described above into a single dApp.

 For example a dApp that has a collection of other dApps plus some definitions of channel Types and channels.